Löw’s plans after a forceful and deceptive dress rehearsal

 Havertz has the best cards so far.
 Behind him is Sané and as a less likely alternative is Volland, who could be turned to at times when there is a need to seek the passing game.

-There seem to be no major doubts behind, none with Manuel Neuer in goal and few such as Mathias Ginter, Mats Hummels and Antonio Rüdiger as centrals.
+Behind there seem to be no major doubts, none with Manuel Neuer in goal and few such as Mathias Ginter, Mats Hummels and Antonio Rüdiger as centrals.

 The start for Germany in the Eurocup – France as the first rival and Portugal as the second – does not give greater margins for experiments.
-Germany has traditionally had a good tournament when it makes a good debut and that is why the match against France, the current world champion, is especially important.
+Germany has traditionally had a good tournament when it manages to make a good debut and that is why the match against France, the current world champion, is especially important.

 Then will come Portugal and, in the last game of the group, Hungary in a commitment in which, unlike the other two, Germany will start as a clear favorite.